• Contact Info

 Primary Instructor - Fall 2020

 Covers principles of modern astronomy summarizing our present knowledge about the Sun, stars, birth and death of stars, neutron stars, black holes, galaxies, quasars, and the organization and origins of the universe.
 May require nighttime observing sessions at Sommers-Bausch Observatory.
 Required in ASTR major/minor.
 Includes a recitation.
 Taught at a higher intellectual level including a significant amount of quantitative analysis.
-Same as ASTR 1020 and ASTR 1200.
+Degree credit not granted for this course and ASTR 1020 or ASTR 1200.

 • ASTR 3760 - Solar and Space Physics